mgmartinezl/Stalicla-PBPM/README.md

 ### Description

 This repo contains a Python module to develop a general protocol to be executed to generate patient by disrupted pathways matrices (also known as PBPMs).

 ### Interface

 This protocol is based on a function-oriented program, whose functions are called by a main method and executed from the command line interface.
-Future devops plans include the possibility of building a web GUI.

-This project contains a module called [PBPM.py](hhttps://github.com/mgmartinezl/Stalicla-PBPM/blob/master/src/PBPM.py), which contains a set of functions integrated and called by the [main-PBPM.py](hhttps://github.com/mgmartinezl/Stalicla-PBPM/blob/master/src/main-PBPM.py) script.
+This project contains a module called [PBPM.py](hhttps://github.com/mgmartinezl/Stalicla-PBPM/blob/master/src/PBPM.py), which contains a set of functions integrated and called by the [main.py](hhttps://github.com/mgmartinezl/Stalicla-PBPM/blob/master/src/main.py) script.

 #### Positional parameters

 * **inputFile:** it is mandatory to specify the absolute path to the input file containing the patient mutations.
-    - Example: ```$ python3 main-PBPM.py ~/PBPM/data/raw/original-mutations-file.txt```
+    - Example: ```$ python3 main.py ~/PBPM/data/raw/original-mutations-file.txt```
 * **pathwaysDirectory:**  it is mandatory to specify the absolute path to the directory that contains the pathway files with gene annotations.
-    - Example: ```$ python3 main-PBPM.py ~/PBPM/data/raw/original-mutations-file.txt ~/PBPM/data/raw/pathways/```
+    - Example: ```$ python3 main.py ~/PBPM/data/raw/original-mutations-file.txt ~/PBPM/data/raw/pathways/```

 #### Optional parameters

 * **-pathway:** optional argument to extract only specific pathways.
 If no setting is provided, all available pathways will be extracted by default.
     - Example 1: it will run only for pathway R-HSA-69620 \
-    ```$ python3 main-PBPM.py ~/PBPM/data/raw/original-mutations-file.txt ~/PBPM/data/raw/pathways/ -pathway R-HSA-69620 ```
+    ```$ python3 main.py ~/PBPM/data/raw/original-mutations-file.txt ~/PBPM/data/raw/pathways/ -pathway R-HSA-69620 ```
     - Example 2: it will run for all possible pathways \
-    ```$ python3 main-PBPM.py ~/PBPM/data/raw/original-mutations-file.txt ~/PBPM/data/raw/pathways/ ```
+    ```$ python3 main.py ~/PBPM/data/raw/original-mutations-file.txt ~/PBPM/data/raw/pathways/ ```

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For more than one pathway, you can specify one of the following: \
 \